alchrabas/blog/content/jeden-z-dziesieciu-vol2.md

 # My questions

+I got seven questions in the first and second phase, which is close to average.

 (I put my additional comments in the parentheses, they were not a part of question or answer)

 Q: When somebody is riding a horse without a saddle, it's called "jedzie na..."